 It’s easy to love thy neighbor during the summer, when backyard barbecues and block parties bring everyone together.
 Then winter comes and relationships turn as cold as the snow Marv keeps piling in front of your driveway.
 Don’t let your neighbors’ misdeeds provoke your dark side.
 To help calm community tensions, we identified four mis-behavioral types associated with snow removal—and outlined ways to help them become better neighbors.

 When a storm hits, the accountant across the street starts thinking he’s Mike Nelson: Don’t worry about the snow on my sidewalk, he tells you.
 It’ll all be melted by this afternoon.

 Help a neighbor out: Remind him he could get a $150 ticket from Denver Community Planning and Development.
 (Residences have 24 hours to clear sidewalks, while businesses have four.)
-Then mention SnoHub—the Uber of shoveling—which can send a contractor within two hours for an average cost of around $39.
+Then mention apps like GreenPal—the Uber of lawn care and shoveling—which can send a contractor for an average cost starting around $40.